Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-sort-array-of-objects-by-value.md

 ];

 productsPrice.sort((a, b) =>
+  a.color > b.color
+    ?
+1
-  a.color > b.color ?
-1 : a.color === b.color ? (a.price > b.price ?
-1 : -1) : -1
+    : a.color === b.color
+    ? a.price > b.price
+      ?
+1
+      : -1
+    : -1
 );
 ```

-So the same setup, but we are using the callback function to check if the color is the same.
-We then need to check on price as well!
+So the same setup, but we use the callback function to check if the color is the same.
+We then need to check on the price as well!

 ### See the code examples in this Codepen